TheAIBot/DSP_Weaver/readme.md

 # Could DSP developers implement these optimizations?

 ## Spray coaters and statistics
 Parallelizing spray coaters is relatively straightforward and provides a significant performance improvement in most saves.
-Same goes for the statistics optimizations this mod does.

 ## Data layout
 The general implementation of DSP is quite well thought out.
 The use of structs of entities makes the code already quite optimized.